 - Toilet back up or other plumbing failure

 - Mold, mildew and bacteria

 Surface moisture from mopping or the occasional spill should not result in water damaged vinyl flooring.
-Unless, the proper adhesive was not used and the seams not properly sealed.
-Water should always be mopped up immediately and a floor covering never intentionally flooded.

 Protecting Against Water Damaged Vinyl Flooring